jinoantony/gatsby-blog/src/pages/php/2020-04-23-how-composer-autoloads-php-files/index.md

 }
 ```

 All PSR-0 references are combined into a single key => value array, which can be found in the generated file`vendor/composer/autoload_namespaces.php`.
-During autoloading PSR-0 looks for the namespace in the generated array and find resolve the path from its value.
+During autoloading PSR-0 looks for the namespace in the generated array and resolves the path from its value.

 For example, `Acme\Foo\Bar` would resolve to `src/Acme/Foo/Bar.php`.
 PSR-0 also supports underscores(`_`) in class names.
 Each `_` character in the class name is converted to a `DIRECTORY_SEPARATOR`.
 So that `Acme_Foo_Bar` would also be resolved to `src/Acme/Foo/Bar.php`.